doyoktana/fitieproject/README.md

 - Save and export the model into to .h5 format.
 - Deploy the model using Flask

-## Cloud Computing
-- Create Google Cloud Project.
-- Create cloud Vertex AI and use Notebook Jupyter.
-- Collect datasets in cloud storage.
-- Create a multi-region standard cloud storage bucket.

 ## Mobile Development
-- Create the wireframe using Figma
+- Create the wireframe using [Figma](https://www.figma.com/file/sWUdoJZN1ptvlEyabUuiEj/Fitie?node-id=0%3A1)

 ## Deployment
 All deployment files are saved in [deploy folder](https://github.com/doyoktana/fitieproject/tree/main/fitie-ml/deploy).